 Only Mataranka Thermal Pools are safe for swimming.
 All other waterholes in the area are home to fresh and saltwater crocodiles.

-If you enjoy looking at film sets, Mataranka also has a replica of the homestead used to film ‘we of the never never’.
-A film similar to ‘Australia’ about the first settlers and how they dealt with life in the outback.
+If you enjoy looking at film sets, Mataranka also has a replica of the homestead used to film ‘we of the never-never’.
+A film that its similar to ‘Australia’ about the first settlers and how they dealt with life in the outback.
 We’ve never seen the film but the set is interesting and there’s plenty of history explained too.

 Getting to Mataranka Thermal Pools